Suhanshu123/StartActivityForResult/README.md

 # StartActivityForResult
-### Project Under Internship of Internity Foundation
+### Project Under Internship By Internity Foundation

 This is a demo of Start Activity Result